Sangariusss/node-fastify-docker-integration/README.md

 - **Swagger Documentation**: API documentation with restricted access.
 - **Dockerized Deployment**: Fastify, PostgreSQL, MongoDB, and Nginx in Docker containers.
 - **Development Tools**: Pre-configured ESLint, Prettier, and Husky for linting and code formatting.
+- **Testing**: Unit tests for domain services and performance testing using Autocannon.

 ## Usage